SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-06-constraint-attribution.md

 ### Introduction? <a name="introduction"></a>

 It's time to face the reality.
 Though perhaps the most import discovery in modern portfolio theory, Mean Variance Optimization (MVO) often work like a black box in practice.
-Even the slightest adjustment in an existing MVO can lead to a counterintuitive change in the optimal portfolio, leading to blockers for further insight of the portfolio.
+Even the slightest adjustment in an existing MVO can lead to a counterintuitive change in the optimal portfolio, leading to blockers for further insight on the portfolio.

-This complexity of MVO, in my understanding, arises from the use of variance as a risk measure.
-Working with MVO with variance as risk is like working in the "reversed covariance matrix space" instead of the "plain vanilla space" that we are used to.
+This complexity of MVO, in my understanding, arises from the use of variance.
+Working with MVO where variance is the risk measure is like working in the "reversed covariance matrix space" instead of the "plain vanilla space" that we are used to.
 Even a small binding constraint on a single security can impact all other securities in a convoluted way through the covariance matrix.
 This complexity is further magnified in a full-sized MVO model with a large number of constraints for regulation, risk management, or even investment betting.

+The constraint attribution can shed light on the situation.
+Essentially the constraint attribution method can decompose an optimal portfolio obtained from a full sized optimization into the most basic unconstraint MVO portfolio and various overlays representing constraints or additional terms in utility function.

+With this holding decomposition, we can extend decomposition of risk, return, and utility to every constraint placed from the perspective of both ex-ante and ex-post.

+$$
+\begin{aligned}
+x^{\star} &= x_u + \sum_j x_j + \sum_i x_i
+\end{aligned}
+$$

 shadow price weighted characteristic portfolio of each constraint